bschink/todo-list/README.md

-# simple todo list (cli)
+# simple todo list

-a command-line todo list application written in python.
+a todo list application written in python.
 easily add, view, and mark tasks as completed, with persistent storage.

 ## features

-- simple menu-based command-line interface
+- simple gui interface build with tkinter
-- view tasks in a numbered list
+- view tasks in a list
 - add tasks
 - mark tasks as completed
-- save tasks to a file for persistence
+- tasks automatically saved to a file for persistence

 ## possible future improvements

+- changing persistence from txt to json
 - task due dates
 - task priorities
-- gui version (using tkinter)
-- changing persistence from txt to json